JoeForster/jobius/README.md

 (untested on any machine not mine!)

 1. Install CMake at least version 3.8
-2. Run CMake on the folder and configure paths to SDL libraries
+2. Run CMake on the folder and configure paths to SDL libraries (provided in lib folder, but you may need to fix up the paths)
-3. Generate project files and build
+4. Generate project files and build
+5. If in VS, set the start-up project to `JobiusShell`

 ## Games